Philadelphia Water Quality at a Glance

 Use Filtered Water

-If your home was built before 1987 or has lead service lines, use NSF-certified water filters (Standard 53) for drinking and cooking water.
-Philadelphia offers free filters to residents in targeted neighborhoods.
+If your home was built before 1986 or has lead service lines, use NSF-certified water filters (Standard 53) for drinking and cooking water.
+Consider filters certified for both lead removal and PFAS reduction for maximum protection.

 Get Free Water Testing

 Philadelphia offers free lead testing for all residents.
-Call the Lead Paint Disclosure and Testing Hotline at (215) 685-2797 or visit phila.gov/water to schedule testing of your tap water.
+Call PWD at (215) 685-6300 to schedule testing of your tap water, or visit water.phila.gov for online scheduling and additional water quality resources.

 Check Service Lines

-Use Philadelphia’s online service line lookup tool to check if your property has a lead service line.
-Call 311 for assistance or to schedule a professional inspection through PWD’s Lead Service Line Program.
+Use Philadelphia’s online service line lookup tool at water.phila.gov/service-line-map to check if your property has a lead service line.
+PWD offers zero-interest loans and free replacements during water main construction projects.

 Frequently Asked Questions